LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

         ![image](https://user-images.githubusercontent.com/69487009/156505872-97d4ee36-6799-4c36-a9b1-d5672827fcba.png)

   * Test the overclock, see if it is stable in both benchmarks and games, and monitor the temperatures using HWiNFO and stay under 80 °C on the core and 95 °C for the hotspot.
-  * If stable, increase memory clock by 50-100 MHz and if unstable, decrease memory clock in increments of 50-100 MHz and retest.
+  * If stable, increase memory clock by 50-100 MHz; if unstable, decrease memory clock in 50-100 MHz increments and retest.
 Continue repeating this process until you have found your maximum stable overclock.
  # Undervolting
   * **Before proceeding, ensure you have read the [Setup](#setup) portion of the guide.**
   * Undervolting can be done by itself or combined with [overclocking](#overclocking).
 Increasing the core clock after an undervolt will reset the graph, so you must redo the undervolt each time you increase the core clock. *This does not apply to the memory clock.*